-Dr. Barbara Galantowicz has been warmly welcomed onto the Physician Board of the American Health Council.
+Dr. Barbara Galantowicz has been warmly welcomed as “Best in Medicine” by the American Health Council.
 Dr. Galantowicz, of Mount Gilead, Ohio, has worked in the healthcare industry for an impressive 26 years with 4 of these being in her current role as Medical Director at Flying Horses Farms.

 Dr. Galantowicz grew up in Europe where she knew throughout her childhood that she aspired to become a doctor as she has always been passionate about helping children.
 However, when living in Europe, she was unable to fulfill this dream and instead studied biology in Geneva, where she began to work as a teacher.
 She was given a second chance at her aspiration when she met her husband, who was a medical school, and they married and moved to the United States.
 Therefore, she attended Weill Cornell Medical College of Cornell University and gained her MD in 1990.
 In addition, Dr. Galantowicz has also completed a Residency, work in Pediatrics and a Fellowship in pediatric emergency medicine at New York Presbyterian Hospital – Cornell Campus.
 Her experience in this field is confirmed by her certification in pediatrics.